goncalor/SLAE64/5/readme.markdown

     00000017  4889E6            mov rsi,rsp               ; rsi = & "-c"
     0000001A  52                push rdx

-Now we have a `call` which will push the next instruction's address (`0x20`) to the stack and continue exection at `0x27`.
+Now we have a `call` which will push the next instruction's address (`0x20`) to the stack and continue execution at `0x27`.
 There we push RSI and RDI, the addresses for `-c` and `/bin/sh`.
-Finally RSI is upated to match RSP, which points to the top of the stack, or in other words the last address we pushed.
+Finally RSI is updated to match RSP, which points to the top of the stack, or in other words the last address we pushed.

     0000001B  E807000000        call 0x27
     00000020  7768              ja 0x8a